ramezgabra/youtube-clone/README.md

 3. Click on a video thumbnail to play the video within the application.

 4. Enjoy browsing and watching YouTube videos using the YouTube Clone!

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`.

-3. Make your changes and commit them: `git commit -m "Add your feature or fix description"`.

-4. Push your changes to your fork: `git push origin feature/your-feature-name`.

-5. Create a pull request on the original repository.

-## License

-This project is licensed under the [MIT License](LICENSE).